How to Save Money in Summer

 Want, Need, Read, Wear, Learn

-When it comes to gifts, I consider these: gift them something they want, something they need, something to read, something to wear and something for learning.
+When it comes to gifts, consider these: gift them something they want, something they need, something to read, something to wear and something for learning.

 Kids don’t need a massive pile of gifts or the most expensive gifts.
 No one does.